ktrzeciaknubisa/jxcore-tutorial-ghost-packaged/README.md

     jx index.js

 The server will be run on `localhost:2368` by default.
 You can access admin panel from `/ghost` path.
-Now let's package it with JXcore (run shell in the root of the project):
+Now let's put everything in one file.
+Instead of regular compressing let's package it with JXcore, since pre-post extracting steps are managable.
+Run shell in the root of the project, then:

-    jx package index.js "build/ghost" --slim "/config.js,/content,/build"
+    jx package index.js "ghost" -extract

 This starts packaging.
-First parameter (`index.js`) is main file of the project, second parameter (`"build/ghost"`) is package path and the third parameter is for excluding folders/files from project.
-After command execution is complete, two new files are created in `build` folder: `ghost.jx` and `ghost.jxp`.
+First parameter (`index.js`) is main file of the project, second parameter (`"ghost"`) is package path.
+Talk later about `-extract` flag.
+After command execution is complete, two new files are created: `ghost.jx` and `ghost.jxp`.
 First one is packaged app, everything project needs is inside it, so you can copy it and run anywhere with command:

     jx ghost.jx

-You can also create native package by adding `-native` flag to `jx package` command.
-For more about packaging see JXcore [documentation](http://jxcore.com/packaging-code-protection/).
+This will extract all files and folders of original project and run main file (`ghost/index.js`).